FineFindus/NachHilfeApp/README.md

 ## TODO
-Stuff thats todod in the future
+Stuff thats todo in the future
 * price
-*group accepted
+* group accepted